cqframework/cqf-ccc/README.md

 For a complete walkthrough of building, and modifying this artifact library, refer to the [Walkthrough](WALKTHROUGH.md) page.

+> TIP: To open the Walkthrough in Preview mode for easier viewing and navigation, right-click on the WALKTHROUGH.md file in the explorer pane to the left and select `Open Preview`.

 ## Setting Up

 This walkthrough is focused on using [codespaces](https://github.com/features/codespaces) to allow participants a completely browser-based experience.
 For a similar walkthrough using desktop tooling, refer to the [Sample Content IG Walkthrough](https://github.com/cqframework/content-ig-walkthrough).